jbroadway/analog/README.md

 using the format `"machine - date - level - message\n"`, making it usable with no customization necessary.

-Analog also comes with over a dozen pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
+Analog also comes with dozens of pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
 These include:

 * [Amon](https://github.com/jbroadway/analog/blob/master/examples/amon.php) - Send logs to the [Amon](http://amon.cx/) server monitoring tool